tlehman/octopress/source/_posts/2013-09-14-viewing-nsa-accountability-act-amendments-as-a-diff.markdown

 If I had any intial point at all, it would be: _Legislators should use modern tools for recording changes to laws_.

+Then we can get on to replacing them with machines.